data2evidence/d2e/docs/README_trex_overview.md

   > **The expected result upon successful addition of dataset**: ![Datasets](./images/datasets/ConfirmDatasetsPortal.png)

 ## Dataset Permissions
-The Admin Portal allows users to perform dataset management to provide users with permissions for selected datasets.
+The Admin Portal allows the admin to perform dataset management to provide users with permissions for selected datasets.
 - Input the url https://localhost:41100/portal/systemadmin/dataset-overview.
 - Navigate to the dataset you wish to provide/revoke permission access for users.
 - Under **Actions** dropdown, select **Permissions** to view users who have requested for access or provide access to existing users.